CSS inset, vw units, and Safari

 Hi,

-I'm having an issue with getting an inset to work as expected in Safari.
+I'm having an issue getting an inset to work as expected in Safari.
 It's a simple svg on top of a background image.

 HTML: